ythszyt/ACC102-mini-task-track-2-Zihan.Li-2470788/README.md

   - Profit Margin
   - Asset Turnover
   - Leverage
--The selected financial ratios are aligned with the logic of DuPont analysis, which decomposes ROE.
-However, this project focuses on simplified comparison rather than a full DuPont decomposition.
 - Visualisation using line charts
 - Automated rule-based comparison

+- (The selected financial ratios are aligned with the logic of DuPont analysis, which decomposes ROE into profitability, efficiency, and leverage components.However, this project focuses on simplified comparison rather than a full DuPont decomposition.)

 ---